morenanava/cspiders-divtimes/01_PAML/01_MCMCtree/README.md

        |- [1-3] # One for each dataset
             |- [GBM|ILN]/
 ```

+> [!NOTE]
+>
+> When sampling from the posterior, the likelihood is being calculated or approximated, depending on the `userdata` option you set in the control file to run `MCMCtree`.
+In other words, the larger the dataset, the more time it will take for `MCMCtree` to finish.

 Now, we will transfer our in-house bash scripts and corresponding template files with which we will parse our data and generate the job arrays that will be submitted to the HPC to run `MCMCtree`: